-Tagged Under : addictive learning, can learning be addictive, how not to get hooked on learning, how to pick our training, is learning addictive, life coaching courses, life coaching seminars, life coaching trainings, life skills seminars, life skills training, nlp courses, nlp seminars, nlp trainings, personal development courses, personal development seminars, personal development trainings, pick right trainings, too many NLP courses, too many NLP seminars, too many NLP trainings, too many seminars not good, why too many trainings are not good, why too much training is not good
+Tagged Under : addictive learning, can learning be addictive, is learning addictive, life coaching courses, life coaching seminars, life coaching trainings, life skills seminars, life skills training, nlp courses, nlp seminars, nlp trainings, not get hooked learning, personal development courses, personal development seminars, personal development trainings, pick right trainings, too many NLP courses, too many NLP seminars, too many NLP trainings, too many seminars not good, why too many trainings not good, why too much training not good

 Surely there’s nothing like too much learning.
 Learning never stops and we’ll never know everything.
 So isn’t it the case that the more we learn, the better?
 Won’t we be better experts in our fields the more courses, trainings, seminars we take?
 So why aren’t too many trainings good for you?

 Learning can be addictive just like many other things, and yes, there are addicts to learning in this world.
 These people sign up for every seminar, course, training that catches their attention propelled by the excitement of the promise that this course / seminar / training will make them better.
 But they don’t realize that while they’re course hopping they’re taking the focus away from the path of their core expertise – and constantly out of pocket while contributing to the pockets of the organizers of the courses.
 Professionals in many fields hold courses and seminars because courses and seminars are a good earner.
 One needs only one venue, equipment, host or team of hosts, and marketing mechanism to hold a course, yet can have any number of people pay for it at once.
 The greater the number, the higher the profit.